 I moved to Arkansas as a teen, graduated from West Fork High School, and began my law enforcement career in 1979 with the Washington County Sheriff's Office, working in communications as a dispatcher and later as a field deputy.
 In 1982 I was hired by the Fayetteville Police Department where I worked for 21 years, retiring in 2003 as Deputy Chief of Police.
 I then returned to my roots and began working for the Washington County Sheriff's Office as Chief Deputy for Sheriff Steve Whitmill in April 2003.
 In 2004, after Whitmill accepted a position with Tyson Foods, I entered the race for Sheriff and was subsequently elected.
 I began serving my first term on January 1, 2005.

 I have been married to my beautiful wife, Holly, for over 30 years.
-We have been blessed with three awesome children, Nolan, Clay and Karli, and four amazing grandchildren.
+We have been blessed with three awesome children, Nolan, Clay and Karli, and five amazing grandchildren.

-Nolan, wife Kasey, and their children, Kane, Ruthie, Ellie and Henry, live in Headland, AL. Nolan is a pastor to children and families at First Baptist Church in Dothan, AL. and is currently working toward his Doctorate in Theology at Baptist Theological Seminary in New Orleans.
+Nolan, wife Kasey, and their children, Kane, Ruthie, Ellie, Henry, and Alana live in Headland, AL. Nolan serves as Children's Pastor with Mount Gilead Baptist Church in Dothan, Alabama, and is currently working toward his Doctorate in Theology at Baptist Theological Seminary in New Orleans.
 Kasey stays busy as a "stay at home" mom where, along with all of the normal demands of a mom, she home schools our grandchildren.